If It Moves, Shoot It!

-If It Moves, Shoot It! is a video game developed by Irish studio Emerald Software and published by Martech in 1988 published by Broderbund in 1989 for the Amiga.
-An DOS port was released in 1989 in North America by Broderbund.
+If It Moves, Shoot It! is a shoot 'em up video game developed by Irish studio Emerald Software and published by Martech for the Amiga in 1988.
+A version for MS-DOS was released in North America by Broderbund in 1989.

 Gameplay

-If It Moves, Shoot It! is an arcade-style shoot 'em up where the player attacks all targets that appear on-screen, battling the Korts to rescue the settlers in the Valley of the Ancients.
+If It Moves, Shoot It! is a shoot 'em up where the player attacks all targets that appear on-screen, battling the Korts to rescue the settlers in the Valley of the Ancients.
 The game can be played using a joystick or keyboard.

 Reception

 The game was reviewed in 1991 in Dragon #166 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 3 out of 5 stars.